Qovery/qovery-client-go/docs/OrganizationCurrentCost.md

 `func (o *OrganizationCurrentCost) HasPaidUsage() bool`

 HasPaidUsage returns a boolean if a field has been set.

-### GetCommunityUsage

-`func (o *OrganizationCurrentCost) GetCommunityUsage() CommunityUsage`

-GetCommunityUsage returns the CommunityUsage field if non-nil, zero value otherwise.

-### GetCommunityUsageOk

-`func (o *OrganizationCurrentCost) GetCommunityUsageOk() (*CommunityUsage, bool)`

-GetCommunityUsageOk returns a tuple with the CommunityUsage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCommunityUsage

-`func (o *OrganizationCurrentCost) SetCommunityUsage(v CommunityUsage)`

-SetCommunityUsage sets CommunityUsage field to given value.

-### HasCommunityUsage

-`func (o *OrganizationCurrentCost) HasCommunityUsage() bool`

-HasCommunityUsage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)